pravin2410/Nix-Commands/README.md

 iii)we can check whether MySQl is working right or not by entering below command mysql -u username -p

-it will be promoted to enter in the password
+it will be promoted to enter in the password.
+These are the steps which used for installation.